 Profitable trading and scalping

-Then you’ve got to be sure that you’re going to get that profit.
+As with all strategies, risk management is key.
 This is because profitable trading is all about balancing out your profits and your losses.
-If you’re going to go for a one tick profit, you need to somehow have less than a one tick loss.
+If you’re going to go for a one tick profit, smaller moves, you need to somehow have less than a one tick loss.
 But of course, your loss can only ever be one tick to ensure you balance out at the end.
 So how do you limit your losses?